 - High-glycemic foods

 You should also limit your intake of salt and added sugars.
-Too much sodium can increase blood pressure and increase risks for heart disease and stroke, while too much sugar can increase risks for tooth decay and obesity.
+Too much sodium can increase blood pressure and risks for heart disease and stroke, whereas too much sugar can increase risks for tooth decay and obesity.